-If your doctor believes you to be at an increased risk of preterm labour, you may be put on bed rest.
-This could be total bed rest (meaning you spend almost all of your time in bed), partial bed rest (meaning you spend an extra four hours a day resting in bed) or pelvic rest (meaning no sexual activity, including masturbation).
+If your doctor believes you to be at increased risk of preterm labour, you could be put on bed rest.
+This could be total bed rest (which means you spend almost all of your time in bed), partial bed rest (you spend an extra four hours a day resting in bed) or pelvic rest (which means no sexual activity, including masturbation).

 When To Go To Hospital

 If you haven’t reached 37 weeks pregnancy, you should seek medical advice if you experience any of the following: